 Scroll to explore, or use our interactive map.

-Ticketed museum experience included sections 1-5, and cannot be toured separately.
+Ticketed museum experience includes sections 1-5, and cannot be toured separately.
 Sections 6 & 7, the museum gift shop and Abigail’s Tea Room, are open to the general public without a museum ticket.

 Join the Sons & Daughters of Liberty on a rendezvous with history!
 Enter the meeting house and step back in time to rebellious 1773 Boston.